 Other Strategic Priorities will position the Town well for its future.
-The Council committed to explore new revenue opportunities.
+The Council reaffirmed its commitment to explore new revenue opportunities.
 The Council continues the General Plan Update to engage the community in land use planning and policies to guide development for the next couple of decades and address environmental sustainability and climate resiliency.
-Other Priorities included continuing to enhance economic and community vitality.
-As the Town continues to emerge from the economic upheaval of pandemic, the significance of enhancing economic and community vitality are paramount.
+Other Priorities included continuing to enhance economic and community vitality and completing the Housing Element.
+As the Town emerges from the economic upheaval of the pandemic, the significance of building back stronger will position the Town well for the future.